 Different kinds of web maps…

-Maps can be static or dynamic, they can be digital, web-based, or physical, and often, projects will incorporate more than one kind of map in their output.
+Maps can be digital, web-based, or physical.
+And, quite often, projects will incorporate more than one kind of map in their output.
 However, any map can be categorized into one of two main kinds of maps: reference maps and thematic maps.

-There is a case to be made that all maps are thematic, as the definition of boundaries, borders, names, etc. is a political and almost always contested act.
-In other words, there are no neutral maps that simply represent an objective reality or truth.
+There is a case to be made that all maps are thematic, as the definition of boundaries, borders, names, etc. is a political - and almost always contested - act.
+In other words, there are no neutral maps that “simply”, or impartially, represent an objective reality or truth.
 See Crampton and Krygier (2006) for a seminal introduction to critical cartography, or Wang and Liu (2022) for an overview of critical cartography and GIS through the last several decades.
-See also The Power of Maps by Denis Wood.
+See also the classic by Denis Wood, The Power of Maps.

 This workshop will focus on the anatomy and construction of reference web maps.
 However, examples of both reference web maps and thematic web maps are included below.
 Take a moment to familiarize yourself with what these may look like.
-The next section will introduce the different tools and platforms with which they were made.
+What might be best for your project?
+The next section will introduce the different tools and platforms with which each of the following web maps were made.

 Reference Web Maps

-The most basic reference web map is simply a basemap, contained in a viewbox with controls and an attribution at the bottom.
-Much like their static counterparts, reference web maps can be as simple as a basemap with a drop-pin locator or a single data layer.
+The most basic reference web map is a basemap, contained in a viewbox with controls and an attribution at the bottom.
 Explore the interactive capabilities of each of the following examples.

 Some other reference web maps out there:

 Thematic web maps visualize the results of some spatial analysis.
-With a bit of code, you can create choropleth, cluster, and proportional symbol web maps.
+With a bit of code, you can create choropleth, cluster, or proportional symbol web maps.
+Note, however, that the construction of thematic web maps often requires prior data processing and modification in software such as QGIS.

 See below choropleth example as full-page map